-E. Faith-Based Activities
+E. Faith-based activities

-Religious organizations may receive ESG funds if they agree to provide all eligible activities under this program in a manner that is in accordance with 24 CFR Part 576.406.
-Organizations that are religious or faith-based are eligible, on the same basis as any other organization, to receive ESG funds.
+Religious organizations may receive ESG funds only if they agree to provide all eligible activities under this program in a manner that is in accordance with 24 CFR Part 576.406.
+Organizations that are religious or faith-based are eligible to receive ESG funds, on the same basis as any other organization.
 Organizations that are directly funded under the ESG program may not engage in inherently religious activities, such as worship, religious instruction, or proselytization as part of the programs or services funded under ESG.
 Refer to 24 CFR Part 576.406 for additional details.

-F. Affirmative Outreach
+F. Affirmative outreach